A legend of global shipping

 Stavros Niarchos graduated from the Varvakios School and the Law School of Athens.
 In 1929, he started working in his uncles’ gristmill and soon exhibited his talent in business administration.

 In 1930, he married to Eleni Sporidis only to get a divorce a year later.
 In 1939, he married to 20-year old Melpomeni Kapari, the daughter of a ship-owner on the island of Syros.
 During the same year, he started building his empire and founded Niarchos Group, owning 2 tankers and 5 freighters.

-Stavros Niarhos served in the Greek navy during the World War II.
+Stavros Niarchos served in the Greek navy during World War II.
 He joined the Allied operations in Normandy and was later awarded the Commander of the Order of the Phoenix in 1977, the Royal Order of King George I and the Royal House Order of SS George and Constantine.
 During his service in the Greek navy, the allied forces chartered his first ship, which was later destroyed during the war.
-In 1947, he took a divorce from his wife Melpomeni and his later acquaintance with the ship-owner Stavros Livanos was bonded with marriage.
+In 1947, he divorced from his wife Melpomeni and his later acquaintance with the ship-owner Stavros Livanos was bonded with marriage.
 He flirted with Livanos’s 14-year old daughter Tina and when her father didn’t agree to let her marry him due to her young age, he married to her older sister Eugenia instead.
 Three years later, Tina married to his archrival Aristotle Onassis.
-The event frustrated Niarchos and the rival between the two men flared up.
+The event frustrated Niarchos and the rivalry between the two men flared up.

 He created the largest private fleet in the globe and was therefore nicknamed The Golden Greek.
 Actually, his face was illustrated on the Time magazine cover of August 6th, 1956, against a background of his tankers.
 During the same period, he bought the island of Spetsopoula in the Argosaronic Gulf, responding to the purchase of the island of Skorpios by Aristotle Onassis.